cyruzin/feelthemovies/README.md

 ## Installation

-Rename the .env.example file to .env and change the environment variables values if you wish.
+Change the values of environment variables in the .env file if desired.

 Make sure that you have Docker and Docker Compose installed and then run the following command: